FSCraze/SBST-report-generator/README.md

 ### Download all the files in this repository and drop them in a directory

-### Install Anaconda w/ Python here: https://www.anaconda.com/products/individual
+### Install Anaconda w/ Python here: https://anaconda.org/anaconda/python/files?version=3.7.4
+- Select the installation file for your operating system

 ### Install dependencies: (run highlighted commands in conda prompt )